What to Expect in 2019: Cannabis Edibles, Extracts and Topicals

 The Regulations maintain the core packaging and labelling requirements that apply to all cannabis products that are currently legal—plain, child-resistant packaging containing the standardized cannabis symbol, a health warning, and the THC and CBD content.
 In addition, the Regulations would require a list of ingredients, allergens and nutritional information.

-For edible cannabis, there would requirement to use “food-grade” packaging for the immediate container of edible cannabis and for any wrappers—that is, packaging that meets requirements set out in the Food and Drug Regulations, and Safe for Canadians Regulations in place for food.
+For edible cannabis, there would be a requirement to use “food-grade” packaging for the immediate container of edible cannabis and for any wrappers—that is, packaging that meets requirements set out in the Food and Drug Regulations, and Safe for Canadians Regulations in place for food.
 Co-packaging of edible cannabis and a food would be prohibited, as would the co-packaging of more than one class of cannabis in the same container.

 The Regulations also prohibit any health or dietary claims for any of the new classes of cannabis products, as well as ban placing flavours that would be appealing to youth on the packaging of cannabis extracts.